kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 * The "reason" property holds the reason for stopping the sub pipeline.

-## Events From Algorithm to Hkube
+### Events From Algorithm to HKube
 ---

-These events are sent from algorithm to Hkube.
+These events are sent from algorithm to HKube.

 * [initialized](#event-initialized)
 * [started](#event-started)